Zumbala/jerriepelser.com/content/blog/2018-06-28-communicate-status-background-job-signalr.md

 {
     public async Task AssociateJob(string jobId)
     {
-        Context.Items.Add("JobId", jobId);

         await Groups.AddToGroupAsync(Context.ConnectionId, jobId);
     }

-    public override async Task OnDisconnectedAsync(Exception exception)
-    {
-        if (Context.Items["JobId"] is string jobId)
-        {
-            await Groups.RemoveFromGroupAsync(Context.ConnectionId, jobId);
 }

-        await base.OnDisconnectedAsync(exception);
-    }
-}
 ```

 When I report the status from my background job using SignalR, I only want to send the status update to the user who initiated the background job.
-The way I handle this is to create a SignalR Group with the name of the **Job ID**.
-I added an `AssociateJob` method to my Hub which will handle this.
+The way I handle this is with the `AssociateJob` method which creates a SignalR Group with the name of the **Job ID** and add the connection to that group.
+I can then send the progess message to that particular group.

-I also add the **Job ID** to the Context items and then on the `OnDisconnectedAsync` method I check for that **Job ID** and remove the user from the group.

-This way, when I report progress, I will just broadcast the progress message to that particular group.
+The `AssociateJob` method will be invoked later on from the client.

+_**Please note**, when the connection is closed, it will automatically be removed from the group._

 You will also need to register a route for the hub.
 You can do this by calling the `UseSignalR` method in the `Configure` method of your `Startup` class and specifying a `/jobprogress` route for the hub we just created: